Maybe Accepting Guests

 * Bathe in a guelta in the Sahara - a tiny natural pool, a waterhole in the desert - in a region with an annual rainfall of about 60 mm a year; and with a catholic priest who could play the bombardon !

-* Risk my life while riding my bicycle in the terrible traffic of Guangzhou, between insane drivers, buses and bicyles coming in the opposite way but on the same side of the road - what an aventure every time !
+* Risk my life while riding my bicycle in the terrible traffic of Guangzhou (China), between insane drivers, buses and bicyles coming in the opposite way but on the same side of the road - what an aventure every time !

 * Make Chinese students dance a traditional Breton dance in a classroom at university where I was teaching French

-* Discover a lot of blueberries in Abitibi (QC, Canada) while having a long ramble on my bicycle
+* Suddenly discover a field of wild blueberries in Abitibi (QC, Canada) while having a long ramble on my bicycle

 Teach, Learn, Share